pslucas0212/AWS-Technology/README.md

 #### Databases
 - Relational Database Service (RDS) - RDS is a service that makes it easy to launch and manage relational databases.

-CLICK HERE TO GO TO LESSON >

-Aurora

-Aurora is a relational database compatible with MySQL and PostgreSQL that was created by AWS.
+- Aurora - Aurora is a relational database compatible with MySQL and PostgreSQL that was created by AWS.

-CLICK HERE TO GO TO LESSON >

-DocumentDB

-DocumentDB is a fully managed

-document database that supports MongoDB.
+- DocumentDB - DocumentDB is a fully managed document database that supports MongoDB.

-CLICK HERE TO GO TO LESSON >

-DynamoDB

-DynamoDB is a fully managed NoSQL key-value and document database.
+- DynamoDB - DynamoDB is a fully managed NoSQL key-value and document database.

-CLICK HERE TO GO TO LESSON >
+- ElastiCache - ElastiCache is a fully managed in-memory datastore compatible with Redis or Memcached.
+- Neptune - Neptune is a fully managed graph database that supports highly connected datasets.

+#### Migration and Transfer
-Database Migration Service (DMS)

-DMS helps you migrate databases to or within AWS.
+- Database Migration Service (DMS) - DMS helps you migrate databases to or within AWS.

-CLICK HERE TO GO TO LESSON >

-Server Migration Service (SMS)

-SMS allows you to migrate on-premises servers to AWS.
+- Server Migration Service (SMS) - SMS allows you to migrate on-premises servers to AWS.

-CLICK HERE TO GO TO LESSON >

-DataSync

-DataSync allows for online data transfer from on-premises to AWS storage services like S3 or EFS.
+- DataSync - DataSync allows for online data transfer from on-premises to AWS storage services like S3 or EFS.

-CLICK HERE TO GO TO LESSON >

-Snow Family

-The Snow Family allows you to transfer large amounts of on-premises data to AWS using a physical device.
+- Snow Family - The Snow Family allows you to transfer large amounts of on-premises data to AWS using a physical device.

-CLICK HERE TO GO TO LESSON >

-Databases

-Migration and Transfer

-ElastiCache

-ElastiCache is a fully managed in-memory datastore compatible with Redis or Memcached.

-CLICK HERE TO GO TO LESSON >

-Neptune

-Neptune is a fully managed graph database that supports highly connected datasets.